Rdawson96/WhitbyBC/README.md

 #### 1. Lighthouse testing

-Light house in Chrome Dev tools was used to confirm the colors of the site are easy to read and easily accessible.
+Light house in Chrome Dev tools was used to confirm accessibility of the site and confirm that the colors of the site are easy to read.

 - Lighthouse reports
 - Index page